-Republicans and Democrats team up for net neutrality in Washington state
+‘An issue that needs to matter’: Republicans and Democrats team up for net neutrality in Washington state

 The Republican state representative from Whidbey Island doesn’t view net-neutrality laws as a partisan issue.
 Whether you’re a Republican or a Democrat, “this is an issue that needs to matter to everyone,” Smith said.

-Smith and Rep. Drew Hansen, D-Bainbridge Island, have each sponsored bills that would ensure net neutrality in Washington state.
+Smith and Rep. Drew Hansen, D-Bainbridge Island, both have sponsored bills that would ensure net neutrality in Washington state.
 Net neutrality is a set of regulations that requires internet service providers (ISPs) to treat all websites equally, preventing them from creating fast lanes for those that can afford to pay for them.
-The bills were both easily voted out of committee and now mirror each other.
-The Appropriations Committee will hold a hearing on the bills Saturday and one of the two identical bills will likely move into the House for a vote.
+The bills were easily voted out of committee and now mirror each other.
+The Appropriations Committee planned a weekend hearing on the bills and one of the two identical bills will likely move into the House for a vote.

-Both Hansen and Smith felt that something needed to be done on the state level when the Federal Communications Commission (FCC) overturned net-neutrality regulations last year and they began working on bills independently of each other.
+Hansen and Smith felt something needed to be done on the state level when the Federal Communications Commission (FCC) overturned net-neutrality regulations last year and so they began, separately, working on legislation.
 Once they realized they were both working on the same issue, they joined forces.

 Most Read Stories